gustybear-research/rasre_reflectarrays_hugo/content/tasks/fall2025-research-review.md

 <!--more-->

 ## Objectives
-- Identify recent advances in reflectarray design
+- Create a simulation for a reflectarray antenna
 - Compare different simulation approaches
 - Summarize findings in a 10-page report